Sonjorg/edge_exporter/README.md

 # Readme
 ## SBC Exporter written in golang
-#### Developed by Sondre Jørgensen and Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com.
+#### Developed in collaboration with Sondre Jørgensen and Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com.

 ### Configuration of the exporter
 ##### The configuration is implemented in config.yml in the root folder of the source code.